 Asset Class/Sub-Class Allowed Range

-Equity 65% - 90%
+Equity 60% - 85%

 Public:

 U.S. Large 20% - 50%

 U.S. Small/Mid 0% - 10%

 International 17% - 27%

 Emerging Markets 5% - 11%

 Alternative Investments 5% - 20%

 Fixed Income 15% - 40%

 Public:

 U.S. Long Duration 15% - 30%

 High Yield and Emerging Markets 0% - 10%

 Private Income 0% - 10%

-Other 0% - 5%

 Cash Equivalents 0% - 5%

-Public equity and emerging market fixed income securities are used to provide diversification and are expected to generate higher returns over the long-term than U.S. long duration bonds.
+Public equity as well as high yield and emerging market fixed income securities are used to provide diversification and are expected to generate higher returns over the long-term than U.S. long duration bonds.
 Public stocks are managed using a value investment approach in order to participate in the returns generated by stocks in the long-term, while reducing year-over-year volatility.
 U.S. long duration bonds are used to partially hedge the assets from declines in interest rates.
 Alternative (private) investments are used to provide expected returns in excess of the public markets over the long-term.
-Additionally, the pension plan's master trust engages currency overlay managers in an attempt to increase returns by protecting non-U.S. dollar denominated assets from a rise in the relative value of the U.S. dollar.
 The pension plan's master trust also participates in securities lending programs to generate additional income by loaning plan assets to borrowers on a fully collateralized basis.
 These programs are subject to market risk.